iamrk95/FeatureStore-Feast/README.md

 # FeatureStore-Feast
-ML project with the use of (feast) Feature Store
+ML project with the use of (feast) Feature Store.